Matt Sayles, AP

 Cohen arrived dressed in an over-the-top white military uniform, sunglasses and a thick beard to promote his upcoming film "The Dictator."
 Holding an urn he jokingly claimed were the ashes of North Korean dictator Kim Jong Il, Cohen then dumped the container onto "American Idol" host Ryan Seacrest.

 Christopher Plummer is in line to become the oldest acting winner ever at 82.
-Meryl Streep might join the acting three-peat club with a third Academy Award.
+Streep might join the acting three-peat club with a third Academy Award.

 Because of a change in voting rules, the Oscars feature nine best-picture nominees for the first time, instead of the 10 they had the last two years.